Kumpob/ShitChatAI/README.md

 * "Clear All Data" wipes everything and resets consent
 * Quota exceeded detection with user-friendly error

+### 📲 **Progressive Web App (PWA)**

+* Installable on any device — add to home screen on iOS, Android, or desktop
+* Runs in standalone mode (no browser chrome) once installed
+* Apple-specific meta tags for full iOS home screen support
+* Custom app icons at 192×192 and 512×512

 ### 🖥️ **Keyboard Shortcuts**

 | Key | Action |